CRISIS MANAGEMENT IN TIMES OF CORONA | COVID 19

 Control the flow of the inforamtion and access to them.
 An IT Manager is an integral part of your team.

 COMMUNICATE, COMMUNICATE, COMMUNICATE

 Keep your stakeholders informed, all of them.
 If you plan to downsize, talk to the trade unions, talk to the employees.
-If you need to postpone the payment to your supplier, talk to your supplier.
+If you need to postpone payment to your supplier.
 If you have full stock of inventory, talk to your customer to deliver earlier at a discount (generate cash!).
 Talk to your bank, that you are responsible and taking care.
-Communicate!